The Borsuk-Ulam theorem for 3-manifolds: Computation for surgery presentation of oriented 3-manifolds

 \section{Computation for surgery presentation of oriented 3-manifolds}

-Any compact oriented $3$-manifold can be obtained by surgery on a framed link in $S^3$.
-In this section we discuss the $\Z_2$ index for an oriented $3$-manifold $M$ equipped with oriented involution $\tau$ when the quotient $N=M/\tau$ is given by a surgery presentation, which allows to decide when the triple $(M, \tau, \R^n)$ has the Borsuk-Ulam property.
+By a theorem of Lickorish and Wallace (see theorem 2.1 in \cite{Nikolai}), any compact oriented $3$-manifold can be obtained by surgery on a framed link in $S^3$.
+In this section we discuss the $\Z_2$-index for an oriented $3$-manifold $M$ equipped with oriented involution $\tau$ when the quotient $N=M/\tau$ is given by a surgery presentation, which allows to decide when the triple $(M, \tau, \R^n)$ has the Borsuk-Ulam property.

 We first recall some facts about surgery presentations.
 Let $\mathcal{L}$ be a framed link in the sphere $S^3$, $ N_\mathcal{L}$ be the oriented, compact, connected 3-manifold obtained by Dehn surgery on $\mathcal{L}$.
 Recall that, if $L_1, L_2, ......, L_m$ are the components of $\mathcal{L}$, the linking matrix of $\mathcal{L}$ is an $m\times m$ matrix of integers $a_{ij}$, such that $a_{ij}=lk(L_i, L_j)$ if $i\neq j$, here $lk(L_i, L_j)$ denote the linking number of $ L_i$ and $L_j$, and $a_{ii}$ is the framing of $L_i$.
 Denote by $B_\mathcal{L}$ the linking matrix of $\mathcal{L}$, and by $\bar{B}_\mathcal{L}$ its reduction modulo $2$.
 It is known (see for example \cite{Nikolai}) that $\mathcal{L}$ defines a compact $4$-manifold $W_{\mathcal{L}}$ such that $\partial W_{\mathcal{L}} =N_\mathcal{L}$.
-In fact, $W_{\mathcal{L}}$ is obtained by attaching $m$ index $2$ handles $D^2\times D^2$ to the ball $D^4$ via an oriented embedding $\coprod_m - S^1\times D^2 \hookrightarrow S^3$.
+In fact, $W_{\mathcal{L}}$ is obtained by attaching $m$ index $2$ handles $D^2\times D^2$ to the ball $D^4$ via an oriented embedding $\amalg_m (- S^1\times D^2) \hookrightarrow S^3$.
 If $A$ is one of the groups : $\Z, \Z/n\Z$ or $\Q/\Z$, then